Apr 4, 2026

 Key takeaways

-• llms.txt is guidance, not a shortcut.
+• llms.txt is a reference layer, not a shortcut.

 • It works best when supported by strong docs, trust pages, and canonical metadata.